TuftsUniversity/mira_on_hyrax/docs/setup_dev/setup_dev.md

 ### Navigate mira web page

-You mira server needs to be up.
+Your mira server needs to be up.
 In a shell in your mira folder run `docker-compose up server`.

 Go to `localhost:3000` and login.